A Columbus Ohio residential street in the evening with wet pavement, patches of snow, streetlights, parked cars, and houses in the background.

 • Bold experiments, hybrid forms, and works that take real risks

-• New voices and writers who haven’t been published a lot
+• New writers and artists who haven’t been published a lot

 (or at all)

-• Poetry, short fiction, creative nonfiction, one-act plays, short screenplays, and sharp satire
+• Poetry, short fiction, creative nonfiction, one-act plays, short screenplays, satircal prose, or visual art.

-No social manifestos please!
-We seek honest, unbiased exploration.
+We seek honest, unbiased exploration of the human condition.
 The inaugural issue should read like a living monster that simply had to exist.
-Think, Dr. Frankenstein
+Think, Dr. Frankenstein with a pen.

 3. Submissions for Issue № 01 are OPEN NOW